Hank Voight: Season 2

 In "Daydream Believer", he threatens to beat serial killer Greg Yates (Dallas Roberts) to death after he kidnaps and murders Nadia Decotis (Stella Maeve), Intelligence's civilian administrator, and when he saw the crime scene of his two victims in the apartment building.
-At the end, when Yates was in holding, he relieves the corrections officer of his duty and roughs Yates up, insists he must feel what his victims went through and to never let his guard down.
+At the end, when Yates was in holding, Hank relieves the corrections officer of his duty and roughs Yates up, insisting he must feel what his victims went through and never let his guard down.

 At the end of "There's My Girl", he demotes Kevin Atwater following an IAB investigation after he leaves a soda can with the suspect that leads to his suicide and promotes Officer Kim Burgess to replace him.

 In "Born Into Bad News", he shows his concern for Erin Lindsay when she begins going back to the same person that she once was, and when her mother, Bunny, starts to show up back in Lindsay's life (hinting at the rivalry between the two).
 At the end, when he is pleading for Lindsay not to quit the department, she still sticks with her decision for her mother to step in.

 In "Start Digging", Voight is offered a meritorious promotion to lieutenant by Commander Emma Crowley (Barbara Eve Harris) and the CPD brass as part of the new Chicago Police Superintendent's reorganization of the department that includes getting officers like Voight off the streets.
-However, before Voight could either accept or decline the promotion, his son, Justin, is assaulted and later dies of his injuries, causing Voight to go on a revenge mission using whatever means necessary to find Justin's murderer.
-He has friends find and take the murderer to him at the silos, where he forces him to dig a hole and then shoots and kills him, avenging Justin's death, and cutting the scumbag off mid-sentence when he tried to insult Voight again.
+However, before Voight could either accept or decline the promotion, his son, Justin, is assaulted and later dies of his injuries.
+Voight goes on a revenge mission using whatever means necessary to find Justin's murderer.
+He has friends find and take the murderer Kevin Bingham to him, where he forces him to dig a hole and executes him.
 In "The Silos", he is brought back to the silos by Commander Emma Crowley and Internal Affairs detectives, to see if they can recover the body and get him to confess.
-When no body is found, he is quickly released and goes back to duty.
-It was later revealed that Lindsay and Olinsky had moved the body prior to them getting there.
+When no body is found, he is quickly released and goes back on duty.
+It was later revealed that Lindsay and Olinsky had moved the body prior to I.A. getting there.

 In "Grasping for Salvation", a gun that was used in the murder of a boy was connected to a 17-year-old case that he and his old partner Detective (now Lieutenant) Denny Woods had solved.
 When he found out that Voight was investigating the case, he brings him up to the review board for disobeying a direct order.
 And when the suspect that Voight and Woods arrested was innocent, Voight tried to have him released.
 It was later revealed that Woods had altered evidence to get him in prison.